-A Study on Sustainable Supply Chain Governance for Successful Investment mahadimiraz1@gmail.com
+A Study on Sustainable Supply Chain Governance for Successful Investment

-Mahadi Hasan Miraz

-School of Technology Management and Logistics PhD, University Utara Malaysia, Malaysia.
+Mahadi Hasan Miraz School of Technology Management and Logistics PhD, University Utara Malaysia, Malaysia. mahadimiraz1@gmail.com

-M Ismail Majumder

-Commander, Bangladesh Navy
+M Ismail Majumder Commander, Bangladesh Navy

-A H M Yeaseen Chowdhury

-Faculty of Business Studies, Bangladesh University of Professionals

-Md.
-Mamun Habib

-University of Texas - Arlington (UTA), USA
+A H M Yeaseen Chowdhury Faculty of Business Studies, Bangladesh University of Professionals Md.
+Mamun Habib University of Texas - Arlington (UTA), USA

 Abstract- This research is to explore the interaction mechanisms between persona and organizational in supply chain management.
-An exploratory multiple case study approach in steady maintenance of the supply chain web by investors and shareholders.
+An exploratory multiple case study approach in Malaysia in applied.
+However, there has been a high demand for a more effective, efficient and steady maintenance of the supply chain web by investors and shareholders.
 Therefore organizations are focusing on how to sustain and improve the low cost regions among supply chain members, in order to meet up with shareholders expectations.
 Needless to say it is still an enormous task to influence and unify the sustainability efforts of members of the supply chain web.